 This position is in the Department of Genetics.
 This position is for the Medical School Campus.

-The Stormo lab, in collaboration with the lab of Dr. Michael White, is looking for an energetic and motivated individual to work as a Postdoctoral Research Associate to participate in the development a new technology for interrogating single-cell transcriptomes in genetic assays.
+The Jin Lab is looking for a motivated individual to work as a Postdoctoral Research Associate within a highly dynamic research team of scientists, computational biologists, experimentalists, and clinicians.
 The candidate will be expected to plan and carry out research tasks independently and write-up/present findings on a regular basis.
-Some supervision of trainees may be expected.

 Base pay commensurate with experience.